 On a Shu level, coaches are facilitating events, building Scrum values and mindsets, improving processes on retrospectives, helping team members grow, and simply teaching and practicing.
 They are building their competencies and discovering their coaching toolbox through hours of practicing, experimenting, failing, and learning.

 Then in the Ha stage, they will practice more than the guiding and prescribed rules.
 Here the coach wants to learn more, practice hard, and expand their toolbox.
 They start to build strong relationships in the team, navigate conflicts, peer accountability, and problem-solving, and improve the flow and team dynamics.
 In essence, the “inspect and adapt” approach is happening here and new learnings are coming, their skills are transcending, and new principles are built.

 At the Ri stage, coaches are not attached to some framework or method, they choose what looks right at the moment.
 Their competencies are mastered and they can give the right response in almost every situation.
 Even if they fail, they inspect, adapt, and never repeat the same mistake.
 They coach the team with strong meaning and purpose as a living organism by understanding the entire complexity of the system.
 They can scale practices, skills, behaviors, and beliefs in the entire organization.
 Their curiosity keeps them learning constantly.

 About the company:

-The company is fully committed to helping individuals and businesses utilize an agile mindset and focus on practical needs while guiding them through the agile transformation and learning process.
+The company is fully committed to helping individuals and businesses utilize an agile mindset and focus on practical needs, by providing internationally recognized certified training and inhouse agile coaching services.